CESARDELATORRE/MLNET-Posts/Posts/001-Running-MLNET-Models-in-ASPNETCore/Running-MLNET-Models-in-ASPNETCore.md

 This code looks very atraightforward and simple to use.
 If you just copy that code and run it on any application (console, desktop, web, etc.) it'll work okay.

-However, the lines of code marked with `(*Expensive*)` in the comments are object instantiations that are significantly 'expensive', meaning that it takes significant time to execute such as 1 or 2 seconds per each call and that can vary depending on the size of the ML model.
+However, the lines of code marked with `(*Expensive*)` in the comments are object instantiations that are significantly 'expensive', meaning that it takes significant time to execute such as a few hundred miliseconds per each call if usign small models (i.e. half a second), but that can increase significantly depending on the size of the ML model.

 ## You need to improve your ML.NET model scoring code for scalable apps